npms-io/npms-analyzer/README.md

 ## Setup

-Bellow you will find a list of tasks that you must setup to get the project working on your machine.
+Bellow you will find a list of items that you must do to get the project working on your machine.

 ### .env